Subordination algebras in modal logic: Correspondence theory

-As announced, we now compare the three modal languages one with another.
+As announced, we now compare the three modal languages (white, black and bicolour) one with another.
 The comparison is first done semantically by establishing analogues of Birkhoff's characterisation of varieties for each modal language.
 Specific examples are then derived.

 In universal algebra, Birkhoff theorem is twofold.
 First, a characterisation of those sets of identities which are true in a class of algebras in term of a provability system.
 And then, a characterisation of those classes of algebras that satisfy some set of identities in terms of semantic constructs.